pytorch/torchtune/docs/source/examples/e2e_flow.rst

 Download Llama2 7B
 ------------------

-In this tutorial we'll use the HF-Format for the Llama2 7B model.
+In this tutorial, we'll use the HF-Format for the Llama2 7B model.
 For more information on checkpoint formats and how these are handled in TorchTune, take a look at this tutorial on checkpointing.

 To download the HF format Llama2 7B model, we'll use the tune CLI.